Answers to common questions about the watercolors

 Where do you get your subjects?

 A surprising number of them fly in the open door of my studio.
 Some of the native butterflies and moths I raised from caterpillars in my studio.
-All of my living subjects are released unharmed after a photo session.
-The pinned insects I collected way back when I was in high school.
+Others I have photographed in the wild or at the Los Angeles Natural History Museum.
+Despite some of the precarious situations I depict in my art work, none of my living subjects are ever in danger, and all wild subjects are released unharmed after a photo session.
+The pinned insects I collected as a science project way back when I was a teenager.

 What kind of paints/brushes/paper do you use?

-Many people are surprised to learn that I use just six colors: phthalocyanine blue, phthalocyanine green, quinacridone magenta, benzimidazolone yellow, Payne's gray, and lunar black.
-I prefer Winsor & Newton or Daniel Smith paints, in tube form, and stretched Arches hot-press watercolor paper.
+Many people are surprised to learn that I normally use just a half dozen colors, typically phthalocyanine blue, phthalocyanine green, quinacridone magenta, benzimidazolone yellow, Payne's gray, and lunar black.
+In a few recent paintings, such as "Tilt" (detail above), I also used cadmium red, but it's not yet a regular item in my paintbox.
+Why work with such a limited range?
+I find that such a simple palette allows me to get to know the handling characteristics of each paint quite intimately.
+Some artists with more prodigious memory powers might be able to recall and predict the unique behaviors of twenty or more different pigments and their possible combinations, but for me six is about the limit.
+I prefer Winsor & Newton paints (or Daniel Smith, in the case of lunar black), always in tube form.
+I paint on sheets of Arches hot-press watercolor paper stretched onto a plywood backing board.
 I have only one small sable brush for details -- more often I use large squirrel quills and cheap student brushes.
 You can see a demonstration of my painting methods on my blog, if you are curious to learn more about the nuts and bolts of the process.

 How long does it take you to complete a painting?

-I normally spend anywhere from a few days (for the smallest work) to six weeks completing a watercolor.
+I normally spend anywhere from one to six weeks completing a watercolor painting.
 Occasionally, a complex or difficult subject will take longer, sometimes months.
+Shooting and editing the photographs that I use as source images can also add days or sometimes weeks to the overall process.

 Are you the same Paul Pitsker I knew way back when?